pwweb/artomator/readme.md

 $ php artisan artomator:install
 ```

-This will publish the necessary files.
+This will guide you through the various steps to set things up.

+### Alternate Installation (MANUAL)

 Alternatively you can do the following, which is what the `install` command does: